wxt-dev/wxt/docs/guide/storage.md

 ### Versioning and Migrations

 You can add versioning to storage items if you expect them to grow or change over time.
-When definiting the first version of an item, start with version 1.
+When defining the first version of an item, start with version 1.

 For example, consider a storage item that stores a list of websites that are ignored by an extension.